Use this SleepFoundation.org link for the most current discount on ResMed products

 Use this SleepFoundation.org link for the most current discount on Philips Respironics products

 The DreamWear features several clever design elements for those who toss and turn in their sleep.
 Unlike many other nasal pillow masks, the DreamWear’s tubing attaches to a swivel connector at the top of the head.
 This gives the tubing greater freedom of movement and also makes it less likely to become tangled and disturb your mask’s seal if you move around in your sleep.
-Additionally, the DreamWear features a slip resistant frame that helps to keep the nasal pillow in place and securely sealed, even for side and stomach sleepers.
-And at the middle of the price range for a nasal style CPAP mask, the DreamWear is also a great value.
+Additionally, the DreamWear features a slip-resistant frame that helps to keep the nasal pillow in place and securely sealed, even for side and stomach sleepers.
+Wirh a mid-range price for a nasal style CPAP mask, the DreamWear is also a great value.

 Like anything related to sleep, buying a CPAP mask is a highly personalized choice.
 However, this major purchasing decision gets more complicated when you’re forced to navigate the medical jargon often used to describe CPAP masks.
 To give you a better understanding of how to compare different CPAP masks, we’ll break down what to consider when shopping for a new mask and discuss how to buy a CPAP mask online.